onkernel/ImmortalBard/README.md

 1. **🎭 scene()** - Choose your AI muse (OpenAI, Anthropic, or Google)
 2. **📖 toBe()** - Launch a browser session in Kernel's cloud
 3. **🎪 beseech()** - The performance:
-   - Captures the live page DOM (no blind selector guessing)
+   - Captures the live page AI snapshot (ARIA accessibility tree in YAML)
-   - Feeds your instruction + DOM to the AI
+   - Feeds your instruction + snapshot to the AI
-   - AI crafts eloquent Playwright code using *actual* selectors
+   - AI crafts eloquent Playwright code using role-based, accessible selectors
    - Executes in Kernel's remote browser
    - Returns code, data, and errors
 4. **🌙 notToBe()** - Close the session and clean up